 Ukraine is also a signatory of the 1991 Energy Charter Treaty, a document that defines the rule of cross-border work for the energy industry.
 The document specifically states that “the transit of energy materials and products may not be interrupted or reduced in the case of a dispute on transit arrangements before the relevant dispute settlement procedures have been followed.”

 If Ukraine were to reduce its electricity supply to Crimea, it would also have to reduce the capacity of its own nuclear power plants as the energy markets of Ukraine and Crimea are interconnected.
 Ukraine already reduced the capacities of four of its nuclear plants.

 “Thus we damage, even if a little bit, the energy market, because it increases the cost of electricity production.
-Moreover, we need to provide for Kherson and Mykolaiv oblasts.
+Moreover, we need to provide for Kherson and Mykolayiv oblasts.
 We already, unfortunately, see evidence that parts of these oblasts may be without power," said Yuriy Korolchuk, an expert from the Institute of Energy, in an interview with RFE/RL's Ukrainian Service.

 Ukraine will also suffer financial losses from a cut in electricity.
-The country’s energy minister, Volodymyr Demchyshyn, said that Kyiv made approximately 300 million hryvnas (more than $12.5 million) in the last 10 months through electricity sales to Crimea.
+The country’s energy minister, Volodymyr Demchyshyn, said that Kyiv made approximately 300 million hryvnyas (more than $12.5 million) in the last 10 months through electricity sales to Crimea.